Argoday/IPL/exe/FrameDump/readme.md

 ## CLI

-Take a video file and spits out its frames into the local directory.
+Takes a video file and spits out its frames into the local directory.
 This is a testbed for AVL_ffmpeg and supports whatever video files FFMPEG can read and whatever image formats AIL_IO can write.

 ./FrameDump.exe \<SourceMovieName\> \<DestImageType\>